The best restaurant in Woolwich

 Himbasha is a cardamom and raisin flavoured Eritrean bread, but the version here was far too dry for my liking and the accompaniment of so-so ice cream flecked with chewy toffee bits wasn’t endearing either.
 The baklava is more palatable, but hardly remarkable.

 You’re far better off opting for the Eritrean coffee, although sadly it’s only available at weekends.
 It was a very aromatic brew with an incense-like aroma and was very smooth and rounded with no bitterness or acidity.
 The substantial pot means it’s made for a long, relaxing drink rather than for quick espresso-style quaffing.
 Oddly, it was served with a huge bowl of plain popcorn.
 It seemed a little out of place, but that didn’t stop me from devouring the lot.

 The consistently high quality of Blue Nile’s cooking is all the more surprising given its low prices.
-You’ll struggle to spend more than £5-8 for lunch or more than £15-20 for dinner.
-Although the service is slow, Blue Nile is a great place to form an addiction to Eritrean/Ethiopian food making it well worth the 30 minute journey from Charing Cross.
+You’ll struggle to spend more than £5-8 for lunch or more than £20-25 for dinner.
+Although the service can still be a bit slow, Blue Nile is a great place to form an addiction to Eritrean/Ethiopian food, making it well worth the 30 minute journey from Charing Cross.

-What to order: Kitcha fit-fit; ful; hamli; doro stebhi; kilwa; injera
+What to order: Kitcha fit-fit; ful; hamli; alicha; doro and duba stebhi; kilwa; injera

 Address: 73 Woolwich New Road, Woolwich, London SE18 6ED